gnclmorais/scsscandinavian-flags/README.md

 2 or 3 colours), but I prefer to have two different approaches for two different
 problems: when 2 pseudo-elements are enough and when you (apparently) need more.

+### Constraints
+Currently, all the dimensions & ratios are dependent on a single dimension, which is the height of the final flags (identified as `$height-global` on the file `_base.css`).
+I would like to change this, but I couldn’t find a way to do so, CSS-only.
+So, if you want flags with different dimensions, just change that variable to the height you want, compile the Sass and use the CSS.

 ## Compile
 I have included a Makefile with the following targets: